-- [Display Student Handbook page 3, Our Destination using an overhead or chart paper and instruct students to turn to this page in their handbook.
+- 1. [Display Student Handbook page 3, Our Destination using an overhead or chart paper and instruct students to turn to this page in their handbook.
 Give students 30 seconds to scan the page.] - 2.
 SAY SOMETHING LIKE: These eight statements represent our goals for this class.
-Some of these goals can be accomplished this year, and some, like high school graduation, will take a few years to reach.
+We will accomplish some of these goals this year and some, like high school graduation, will take a few years to reach.
 Today you are going to figure out how each of these goals personally relate to you. - [Have a different student read each of the bolded statements.
 Model how to complete two of the eight prompts listed.
 Read the prompts aloud and fill in your personal answer on the overhead.
 (Students should not write your answers down.)